+\paragraph{User Interaction.} In expert systems, the answer is often generated based on user's responses to certain yes/no questions.
+Formally, we assume that there is a special built-in predicate \texttt{query(X)} that shows to the user the question \texttt{X} and expects a yes/no response.
+Since Sharemind does not support live interaction with the user, we split the program into two parts.
+First of all, the user locally gives answers to all possible questions that the system may ask.
+The answers comprise a vector of boolean values.
+When a Sharemind application is executed, these answers are uploaded by the user in a secret-shared manner, and treated as private inputs.

-If an IDB predicate occurs in the same rule several times, then we need to include the corresponding table several times as well, since each predicate may take a different tuple from the relation.
+\paragraph{Making use of primary keys.} If an EDB predicate occurs in the same rule several times, then we need to include the corresponding table several times in the cross product.
 In some cases, this leads to unnecessary overhead, both in memory and in computation.
-For example, if we know that the ship name is unique, then a conjunction of two predicates \texttt{ship(ShipName,X1,Y1,\_,\_) \lpand ship(ShipName,\_,\_,CargoType,CargoAmount)} can be substituted with a single predicate \texttt{ship(ShipName,X1,X2,CargoType,CargoAmount)}.
-To discover such places, we allow to mark one column of an EDB predicate as primary key.
-Whenever two EDB predicates \texttt{p(PK,X1,\ldots,Xn)} and \texttt{p(PK,Y1,\ldots,Yn)} with the same primary key \texttt{PK} are discovered in a rule body, only the first occurrence is left behind, and the second occurrence is substituted with \texttt{(Y1=X1) \lpand \ldots \lpand (Yn=Xn)}.
+For example, if we know that the ship name is unique, then a conjunction of literals \texttt{ship(Name,X1,Y1,\_,\_)} and \texttt{ship(Name,\_,\_,Type,Amount)} can be substituted with \texttt{ship(Name,X1,X2,Type,Amount)}.
+To discover such cases, we allow to mark one column of an EDB predicate as primary key.
+Whenever there are two EDB predicates \texttt{p(PK,X1,\ldots,Xn)} and \texttt{p(PK,Y1,\ldots,Yn)} with the same primary key \texttt{PK} in a rule body, only the first occurrence is left behind, and the second one is substituted with \texttt{(Y1=X1) \lpand \ldots \lpand (Yn=Xn)}.